ddimunzio/contest-stats/README.md

 Once you have installed the required software, follow these steps:

 Clone this repository to your local machine.

-Navigate to the root directory of the project in your terminal or command prompt.

 Run the following command to build the project:
 `mvn clean install`